 The Lake Porch

-View from the Lake Porch over looking what used to be Lake Katherine in the distance
+View from the Lake Porch over looking what used to be Lake Katharine in the distance

 The Reception Hall from the Balcony